 The Writing and Communication Centre offers workshops on a variety of communication-related topics throughout the term.
 Developed and presented by our writing and multimodal communication specialists, they are designed to help students engage with a particular topic through participation and practice.
 Like all of our services, workshops are free for University of Waterloo students.

-Check the Fall 2017 dates and times of these workshops on our events page.
+Check the Winter 2018 dates and times of these workshops on our events page.

 Annotated bibliography using RefWorks

 This workshop will provide tips and practical experience on how to write an annotated bibliography and how it can be used as part of the writing process for a literature review or thesis.
 Strategies for using RefWorks to assist in its creation.
 A RefWorks account and basic knowledge of/experience with RefWorks is expected.
 This workshop is targeted at upper-year undergraduate students and graduate students.